 The TBCA generally requires the affirmative vote of the holders of at least two-thirds of the shares entitled to vote to approve the sale, lease, exchange or other disposition of all or substantially all the corporation's assets if other than in the usual and regular course of business, or if any class of shares is entitled to vote as a class on the approval of a sale, lease, exchange or other disposition of all or substantially all the corporation's assets, the vote required for approval of such transaction is the affirmative vote of the holders of at least two-thirds of the shares in each such class and the affirmative vote of the holders of at least two-thirds of the shares otherwise entitled to vote.
 The TBCA does not require shareholder approval of a sale of assets in the usual and regular course of business unless otherwise specified in the articles of incorporation.
-Under the TBCA, a sale of assets shall be deemed to be in the usual and regular course of business if the corporation shall, directly or indirectly, either continue to engage in one or more businesses or apply a portion of the consideration received in connection with the transaction to the conduct of a business in which it engages following the transaction.
+Under the TBCA, a sale of assets shall be deemed to be in the usual and regular course of business if the corporation shall, directly or indirectly, either continue to engage in one or more businesses or apply a portion of the consideration received in connection with the transaction.
 The AMI Articles do not contain any provisions relating to shareholder approval of such dispositions.